ainamartinez/CBI_Code/README.md

 [React](https://reactjs.org/), a JavaScript library developed by Facebook, is an excellent choice for building this Web/App due to its component-based architecture and efficient rendering capabilities.
 React allows developers to create reusable UI components, ensuring a consistent and high-performance user experience across web and mobile platforms when combined with React Native.

+## Digital prototype

+To follow the process of creating the web, we start by doing a digital prototype with [Figma](https://www.figma.com/) tool.
+We aim to express our initiative with a minimalist website that incentivizes users and encourages them to take part in the initiative, especially through the ranking and reward sections.
 # Next Steps (updated 19 November)
 We are already getting used to Grafana to visualize data from a CSV, but we would like to improve our knowledge about it.
 Since the real idea is to get real-time information and we are not sure if we will have the possibility, we will look for a way to do it (likely with InfluxDB).